openframeworks/ofSite/_documentation/utils/ofLog.markdown

 _inlined_description: _

+Destroy the ofLog.

-does the actual printing when the ostream is done
+This destructor does the actual printing via std::ostream.